adamfowleruk/mljs/planning.md

 Targets for 1.2 (Dec 2013) - High priority
  - DONE Widgets: searchfacets - allow developer to specify facet value to human name.
 E.g. VALUE/hello -> Hello (still using "FACET/hello" as the actual value)
   - DONE Core: Change options builder to store text translations for facets
-  - DONE Core: Change searchcontext so that setOptions takes an options builder (as well as legacy options JSON), so as to maintain a reference to these transations
+  - DONE Core: Change searchcontext so that setOptions takes an options builder (as well as legacy options JSON), so as to maintain a reference to these transactions
  - DONE Docs: XML example for custom renderer support, with namespaces in XPath
  - NA Not happening now: Figure out why HTTP 500s result in throwing an exception rather than MLJS error handling (e.g. extension execution errors)
  - DONE Ensure version extension absence errors gracefully